 Benjamin Shield, Ph.D.

-Three-Day Spinal Mobilization Course
+Spinal Mobilization Course

-So often, subluxations are treated by simply working deeper and harder or by chiropractic adjustments using high-amplitude thrusts that can shock the client and often create hypermobility.
+So often, subluxations are treated by simply working deeper and harder or by chiropractic adjustments using high-amplitude thrusts that can shock the client and frequently create hypermobility.
 The techniques learned in this class are designed to give your clients gentle and immediate relief.

 Goals of this course